0nix/ggj21/twine/ending1.md

 S.2: Well.
 That's a bridge we'll cross when we get to it.
 But let us talk about today.

-S.1: Yes, Operation Panopticon.
+S.1: Yes, Panopticon.

 S.2: Let us recap.

-S.1: One Lieutenant Oskar Sessler.
+S.1: Picture one Lieutenant Oskar Sessler.
 Ministry Agent for 20 years.
 Rising star in the ranks.
 Has enough seniority to be three ranks above his station.
 However, he was kicked out of the Main Directorate for Reconnaissance for reasons unknown to us.
 He winds up an Operations Leader at Division VIII.
 Never moves up, down, or sideways.
 Keeps doing the same thing day in and day out, a perfectly average arrest and conviction ratio.

 S.2: Right, so that's why we were suspicious.
 His salary did not explain the opulence he and his wife lived in.

 S.1: In comes another particularly character, Sergeant Bertholt Bayer.
-Parents try to cross the border into the Federal Republic, they get neutralized, and the little Bert gets left behind.
+Parents try to cross the border into the Federal Republic, they get neutralized, and little Bert gets left behind.
 He's put under Wolf's supervision in Operation Piaget.
 Comes out best in class a soldier for us through and true.
-Rises through the ranks quickly, a Sergeant of Division VIII.
+Rises through the ranks quickly, becomes a Sergeant of Division VIII.

-[PAUSE]
+[A Pause in the conversation.
+The sound of ice cubes clinking on a glass can be heard.]

 S.2: Remind me why we are looking into this guy, Mister Bantham.

-S.1: Remember the big story about how an agent fell down the river and drowned?
+S.1: Remember the big story about how an agent of Division VII fell down the river and drowned?

 S.2: No I don't.

 S.1: Do you ever attend briefings Mister Hobbes?
 We made that up!
 The boys at Division XIX spent weeks creating that story.
-We had a smuggler already ready to sing when this living breathing piece of metal just started wailing on the guy.
-It was very hard to explain the bruises left in the bod of a drowned person.
+We had a smuggler already ready to sing when this living breathing statue just started wailing on the guy.
+It was very hard to explain the bruises left in the corpse of a drowned person, I'll tell you that much.
 Oh and another thing.
 They hate each other.

 S.2: Right, ok.
 So we put them together and then we engaged them in the same investigation.
 For which we created Nadine Leitzka.